Utah Disabled Veteran Benefits

 What it is: in-state tuition, tuition waivers for Purple Heart recipients and certain survivors, and a state grant that fills the gap when your federal education benefits run out.
 All are administered through Utah’s public institutions with DVMA support.

-- In-state tuition: active-duty members and veterans released from active service within 12 months of attending qualify for in-state tuition rates at Utah public degree- and certificate-granting institutions, regardless of residency.
-Apply through your school’s admissions office.
+- In-state tuition: active-duty members and veterans released from active service within 12 months of attending qualify for in-state tuition rates at Utah public degree- and certificate-granting institutions, regardless of residency; immediate family members may also qualify.
+Apply through your school’s admissions office (Utah Code 53B-8-102(8)).

 - Purple Heart Tuition Waiver: a full tuition waiver at all Utah public institutions of higher learning for Purple Heart recipients — usable toward a degree up to and including a Master’s.
-Submit proof of Purple Heart status to your institution’s admissions office.
+Submit proof of Purple Heart status to your institution’s admissions office (Utah Code 53B-8e-103).

 - Scott B. Lundell Military Survivors Tuition Waiver: a tuition waiver at Utah state schools for the surviving dependents of service members killed in action on or after September 11, 2001.
-Apply through your school’s admissions office.
+Apply through your school’s admissions office (Utah Code 53B-8-107).

-- Veterans Tuition Gap Program: a state supplemental grant that can cover tuition, fees, and books for veterans at Utah higher-ed institutions whose federal benefits (e.g., GI Bill) are exhausted or unavailable — aimed at helping you finish.
-Apply through your school’s admissions office.
+- Veterans Tuition Gap Program: a state supplemental grant that can cover tuition, fees, books, supplies, and housing for veterans at Utah higher-ed institutions whose federal benefits (e.g., GI Bill) are exhausted or unavailable — aimed at helping you finish.
+Apply through your school’s admissions office (Utah Code 53B-13b-104).

-- Dependents of 100% disabled veterans: a spouse/dependent tuition waiver tied specifically to a 100% service-connected rating is often described, but the DVMA education page spells out only the Purple Heart and Lundell waivers by name.
-If you are 100% rated, confirm directly with the DVMA and your target school’s veterans-services office whether a dependent waiver applies to you — do not assume it does or doesn’t.
+- Dependents of 100% disabled veterans: a spouse/dependent tuition waiver tied specifically to a 100% service-connected rating is sometimes described online, but neither the DVMA education page nor the DVMA’s own official 2026 statewide benefits guide names a distinct waiver of that kind — only the Purple Heart and Lundell waivers above are spelled out by name in either source.
+If you are 100% rated, confirm directly with the DVMA and your target school’s veterans-services office whether anything applies to your dependents before counting on it.

 - Veteran Readiness & Employment (VR&E): this is a federal VA program (not a state benefit) for veterans whose service-connected disability limits their ability to work; apply through the VA at va.gov.